In the wake of the attack in Westminster it’s become apparent how important social has become in crisis communication.

 My only critique falls with the social giants is that this functionality needs to be added in any large crisis, not just the selective few.
 There are hundreds of incidents that are not publicised worldwide.
 Mali also fell victim to a terrorist attack yesterday however it’s news coverage was overrun by recent events in Brussels.
 Hours of tweets and posts to Facebook calling for the functionality to be deployed could have saved thousands of loved ones panicking about the whereabouts of their loved ones.

 From my perspective, the importance of Facebook and Twitter will increase in crisis communication.
-Users have shown that this is now an expected tool by calling for the launch of the Brussels “Safety Check” page.
+Users have shown that this is now an expected tool by calling for the launch of the Brussels “Safety Check” page last year.
 I feel that there is far more that the social giants can do.
 We already have the communication method following an event that is integrated via geolocation.
 Surely a defensive measure to automatically alert travellers of attacks local to them would save lives?

 A crisis occurs in the night.
 The first thing most people do is check their phones.
 Having alert via notification would warn people instantly of issues in their local area.